Randall’s Island Park’s Repository

 Volunteers on Randall’s Island assist staff in collecting, identifying, and counting types of ocean litter.

-The Natural Areas Department participates in multiple projects that pertain to monarchs including tagging to researchers understand migration patterns and sampling monarch abdominal scales to understand the spread of a monarch parasite.
+The Natural Areas Department monitor monarchs in partnership with Monarch Watch and Project Monarch Health to help researchers understand migration patterns and the spread of OE, a monarch parasite.

 Thanks To Our Sponsors